timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-10-24:
+# Objectives for Today 2020-10-25:

-- Warming up with looking at older marketing ideas and old tracking methods.
-- Setting up to perform the interview style shoot with [GrahamWeldon](https://www.twitch.tv/grahamweldon)
-- Interview shoot.
+- Yet Another Video in a Day challenge
+- Trying a new style / technique; pushing the learning boundaries.
-- Cut and edit the video.
+- Hoping to also complete the development cycle video.
-- See if we can complete this by end of day.

 **Purpose**

-Practice video creation to get better.
+Practice video creation to get better so that in the future it can be used as an actual marketing tool _(not aimed at game developers)_.

-NEW RECORD: Day 149 in a row
+NEW RECORD: Day 150 in a row